SegmentationBLWX/sssegmentation/docs/GetStarted.md

 pip install mmcv -f https://download.openmmlab.com/mmcv/dist/{cu_version}/{torch_version}/index.html
 ```

-For more details, you can refer to [MMCV official repository](https://github.com/open-mmlab/mmcv).
+Please note that, if the users do not plan to use these mmcv-dependent algorithms, it is not necessary for you to install mmcv.

-**Step 2.4: Apex (Optional)**
+**Step 4: Install Apex (Optional)**

+Apex holds NVIDIA-maintained utilities to streamline mixed precision and distributed training in Pytorch.
-If you want to install apex for [Mixed Precision (FP16) Training](https://arxiv.org/pdf/1710.03740.pdf), we recommend you to follow the instructions in [official repository](https://github.com/NVIDIA/apex).
+So, the users can install it to utilize [Mixed Precision (FP16) Training](https://arxiv.org/pdf/1710.03740.pdf) supported by Apex to train the segmentors.

-For example, the Linux users can install apex with the following commands,
+In details, the users can follow the [official instructions](https://nvidia.github.io/apex/) to install Apex.

+Also, you can leverage the following commands to install Apex,

 ```sh
 git clone https://github.com/NVIDIA/apex